Atatürk Olympic Stadium: UEFA Euro 2016 plans

-Second UEFA Champions League final
+2023 UEFA Champions League final

 The 2020 UEFA Champions League Final was scheduled to be played at the stadium on 30 May 2020.
 However the final was postponed due to the COVID-19 pandemic in Europe and later relocated to the Estádio da Luz, Lisbon.
 It was due to stage the following season's final, however this was relocated by UEFA on 13 May 2021 because of the COVID-19 pandemic in Turkey.
-On 16 July 2021 UEFA announced that the stadium is scheduled to host the 2023 UEFA Champions League Final.
+On 16 July 2021, UEFA announced that the stadium is scheduled to host the 2023 UEFA Champions League final.
+On 10 June 2023, the match was played between English side Manchester City and Italian side Inter Milan.
+Manchester City won the match 1–0 to claim their first ever UEFA Champions League title.

 UEFA Euro 2024 plans

 For the UEFA Euro 2024 bid the Turkish Football Federation planned to rebuild the stadium.
-The stands would be closer to the pitch, making it a football stadium.
-Because of the removal of the athletics track, Turkey plans a new Olympic stadium near to Bosphorus for prospects for a future Summer Olympics.
+The stands would be closer to the pitch, making it a football stadium with a new capacity of 92,208 Because of the removal of the athletics track, Turkey plans a new Olympic stadium near to Bosphorus for prospects for a future Summer Olympics.
 The rebuild was made by Manchester-based British architecture company AFL Architects.
 Ultimately, the Euro 2024 tournament would be awarded to Germany instead.

+UEFA Euro 2032 plans

+For the UEFA Euro 2032 the Turkish Football Federation planned to renovate the stadium.
+The stands would be closer to the pitch, making it a football stadium with a new capacity of 72,000 It is expected to be lowered than its current capacity in time for that year as one of the ten Turkish venues in the Italian-Turkish joint bid.
+Ultimately, the Euro 2032 tournament would be awarded to Turkey along with Italy.